EIE2-IAC-Labs/Lab0-devtools/README.md

 Welcome to Lab 0 of Autumn Term [Instruction Architectures and Compilers](http://intranet.ee.ic.ac.uk/electricalengineering/eecourses_t4/course_content.asp?c=ELEC50010&s=I2) (IAC).

 In this lab, you will install the tools needed for both the labs and coursework.
 The labs for this term can be run on both macOS and Windows.
-Native Linux is not yet supported.
+Native Linux is not supported.

 At the end of the lab you will have installed the following tools: